OmarSalah95/PM-Resources/getHelp.md

     * Ask the channel
         * Your amazing peers who may have the help You need are monitoring the help channel
         * PM's are on duty monitoring the help channel during all Lambda Hours (8:00am - 5:00pm PST *_excluding lunch 11:00am -                 12:00pm_*) and so are the rest of your amazing peers who may have the help You need.
+        * **Be specific**.
+Give your pms and peers something to look at.
+It may lead to a 1 on 1 zoom if a solution can’t be found      quickly, but try to avoid asking for the zoom right away.
+        * **Keep everyone updated**.
+If someone else resolves your issue, PLEASE react to your question with :white_check_mark: so other’s don’t waste their time and we know who has/has not been helped.
+If you resolve your issue before anyone else has time to answer it, be sure to post your own answer to your question so others can benefit.
+        * **Question Format**
+           * Current behavior-  i.e. what is it doing now? what errors are you seeing?
+           * Expected/Desired behavior- i.e. what do you want it to do?
+           * Attempted solutions
+           * Code snippet

 1. **Ask your PM**
     * You have asked the help channel and just couldn't find the solution even with other students help
     * @ me `@OmarS` in #web20_omar with your question.